W3BStation

 South Korea to Pilot Blockchain Deposit Tokens for Government Spending Starting Q4 2026

-A Historic Pilot in Public Finance Management
+A Historic Pilot Program in Public Finance Management

 How Blockchain Deposit Tokens Work